 Frequently Asked Questions About Data Migration

 What is a field?

 When we refer to a field, we mean a specific piece of data in your system.
 Think of this as a column in a database table or excel file.
 When you think of a name, that’s not often a field all by itself.
 Names are often at least 4 fields -- First Name, Middle Name, Last Name, Suffix, Maiden Name, Second Last Name, Title, etc. Each of those items is a separate field, even if you normally use them together to form the name.
 Another example is phone numbers.
-Some databases have phone numbers split up into area codes and 7 digit numbers, others will have then as 10 digit numbers.
+Some databases have phone numbers split up into area codes and 7 digit numbers, others will have them as 10 digit numbers.
 The number of fields isn’t based on the number of fields you are importing into, but the number of fields you are importing from.

 Is anything not considered a field when we’re migrating?